lgbt-foundation/whitepaper/whitepaper.md

 Of United Nations member states, 99 have signed either the UN General Assembly declaration of LGBT rights or the 2011 resolution on LGBT rights by the Human Rights Council.
 However, 54 members supported a counter-declaration opposing LGBT rights in 2008 and another four dozen members have remained stubbornly neutral and silent on the issue of LGBT rights<sup>int-15</sup>.
 What’s more, this reluctance to take a clear stand makes it all too easy for these countries to regress in LGBT rights if and when those rights become convenient lightning rod issues for whatever politician or party is in charge (for example, recent developments in both Russia and Nigeria).

 ` INSERT TWO GRAPHICS - ONE WORLDMAP LIKE ON WIKIPEDIA AND ONE WITH THE SIZE OF PEOPLE IN SAFE, UNDEFINED AND DANGEROUS ZONES `

+Yet, while Western societies have made progress on recognizing the rights of people with differing sexual orientations and gender identities, even in developed countries like the U.S., members of the community are still socially excluded and heavily discriminated against.
+For example, in a breakout report from the [National Center for Transgender Equality’s U.S. Transgender Survey](https://transequality.org/issues/resources/national-transgender-discrimination-survey-look-black-respondents) (USTS), which aggregated data from 27,715 respondents nationwide, 796 African-American transgender or gender non-identifying respondents clarified the stark reality facing them:

+* 20% of respondents were unemployed, twice the rate of African-American people in the U.S. population, and four times that of the U.S. population overall.
+* 42% had been homeless at some point in their lives, compared to 30% of the USTS sample overall.
+* 38% were living in poverty, compared to 24% of black people in the U.S. population.
+* 53% have been sexually assaulted at one point in their lives, compared to 47% of all USTS respondents.
+* 6.7% were HIV+, nearly five times the rate of the USTS sample and 20 times the U.S. population.

+LGBT charities require funding for programs to overcome this societal stigma and advance equal rights, not solely for the most visible members of the community, but also for those who, to this point, have been left behind.
+Unfortunately, these charities don’t receive enough funding to handle the number of people that need their services, and face many hurdles with moving the funds they do have around the world to where the projects are based.
+This difficulty is exacerbated by the fact LGBT charities often require emergency funds to increase their level of activity in response to acts of persecution.
+Donating money across borders using fiat currency is often an expensive and slow process, in addition to the legal hurdles faced by LGBT organizations accessing their funds in less accommodating countries.
+There is clearly the desire to donate and there is clearly a need globally to support LGBT and equal right programs.
+That’s where the LGBT Token and its blockchain foundation can help.

 ## THE LGBT TOKEN